mbhurtel/sceneUnderstanding/README.md

       ├── silhouette_scores.jpg
       ├── time_taken.jpg
 ```

+Note that the qualitative results presented in the paper are generated inside <b>all_results/inference_output</b>.

 #### <div align="left"> Credits </div>
 - The code for Battlefield Object Detector is based on
 [YOLOv5](https://github.com/ultralytics/yolov5)